-Join us for our for post-show TALKBACKS with artists and AUDIENCES CONVERSATIONS moderated by MCC staff after select performances and for PANEL DISCUSSIONS and events aimed at provoking conversation and public engagement.
+Join us for our post-show TALKBACKS with artists and AUDIENCES CONVERSATIONS moderated by MCC staff and The Sol Project after select performances, and for PANEL DISCUSSIONS and events aimed at provoking conversation and public engagement.

 THUR, MAY 11 at 7:00PM

 SAT, MAY 20 at 2:00PM